VincenzoPiromalli/FMovies/README.md

 # FMovies

-FMovies WordPress Theme is based on the design of the popular site [FMovies](https://fmovies.black/) with built-in premium importer!
+FMovies WordPress Clone is based on the design of the popular site FMovies.

+Created with bootstrap 4.5 library, mobile friendly, simple, fast, lightweight and functional template with built-in premium importer, and allows you to create a movie, tv series & anime database, such as Flixhq, [FMovies](https://fmovies.black/), Himovies, 123movies, Moviestars ecc…

+Maybe you should create a worthy competitor and become the largest site?
+Then let's begin!

 ![FMovies WordPress Theme](https://i.imgur.com/JJcPwb2.png)